AU-ExoMars/PCOT/mkdocs/docs/userguide/principles.md

 When a pixel is not used in a particular band, the value is set to zero for that band and the ERROR bit is passed through.

 It should be possible to set bits based on per-pixel conditions with the *bits* node.
 For example, convert all uncertainties greater than a given value into errors.
+In fact, **this should be done by default for a certain global value** if possible.

 ### Error ROIs
 It should